rahulwadhwa238/react-native-masked-input/README.md

 ## Setup

-This library is available on npm, install it with: `npm i react-native-masked-input` or `yarn add react-native-masked-input`.
+This library is available on npm, install it with: `npm i @rahulwadhwa238/react-native-masked-input` or `yarn add @rahulwadhwa238/react-native-masked-input`.

 Install and setup the dependency `react-native-elements` by following <a href='https://reactnativeelements.com/docs/'>these instructions</a>.

 ## Usage

-1. Import react-native-masked-input:
+1. Import @rahulwadhwa238/react-native-masked-input:

 ```javascript
 import MaskedInput from 'react-native-masked-input';